Genomon-Project/paplot-doc/data_qc.rst

 | In the above example, we used division (``stack1 = {mapped_reads/total_reads}``).
 | We can also use subtraction (e.g., ``{mapped_reads-total_reads}``) and addition (e.g., ``{mapped_reads+total_reads}``).
 |
-| Additionaly, we can use numerical operations for pop-up information
+| Additionally, we can use numerical operations for pop-up information
 | ``tooltip_format2 = {mapped_reads/total_reads:.2}``
 |
-| When we want to display the value for each column, then set as
+| When we wish to display the value for each column, set as
 | ``tooltip_format2 = Mapped: {mapped_reads}, Total: {total_reads}``.
 |
 | For more detailed description on how to set pop-up information, please refer to `User defined format <./data_common.html#user-format>`_.
 |

 4-4.
-Stacked bargraph (with numeric operations on columns)
+Stacked bargraph (with numerical operations on columns)
 --------------------------------------------------------------

 The chart_4 section is a graph for sequence coverage.